enkomio/ProgramUpdater/README.md

 # Program Updater Framework
-A framework to automatize the process of updating a program in an efficent and secure way.
+A framework to automatize the process of updating a program in an **efficent** and **secure way**.
 The updates are provided by a server component through and HTTP/HTTPS channel.

 It was created with the following intents: